iHomeschool Network

 Why does your child need a seat belt?
 Experiment with toy cars and toy people to see what would happen in an accident without one.

 Learn about simple machines such as levers, pulleys, and wheels.
 These are concepts that surround us on a daily basis.
-Explore the hows and whys behind them to your kindergartner.
+Explore the hows and whys behind them with your kindergartner.

 Chemistry Concepts